tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

 function at a time.
 This pass couldn't be a function pass due the nature of its interprocedural transformations.

-Implementing a such pass is creating a class inheriting from `mlir::ModulePass` and overriding the `runOnModule()` method:
+Implementing such a pass is done by creating a class inheriting from `mlir::ModulePass` and overriding the `runOnModule()` method:

 ```
 class ShapeInferencePass : public mlir::ModulePass<ShapeInferencePass> {